Zetciak/nft-generator/README.md

-Beta of nftGenerator coded by Zetty / Part of my portfolio
+NFT Generator coded by Zetty / Part of my portfolio

 ## Authors